phpearth/docs/interop/nopaste.md

-# Nopaste List and Services to Share and Run Code Online
+# Nopaste list and services to share and run code online

 ## What is a nopaste?